CatalingamingYT1/CatClient/README.md

 ## 🔧 How It Works

 1. Download the injector
-2. Get your key from the website
+2. Get your free key from the website
 3. Run the injector and enter your key
 4. The injector will detect Minecraft and inject